AKitsche/AKitsche_blog/content/talk/example-talk.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/bubbles-wide.jpg"
+image = ""
-caption = "My caption :smile:"
+caption = ""

 +++

-Embed your slides or video here using [shortcodes](https://sourcethemes.com/academic/post/writing-markdown-latex/).
-Further details can easily be added using *Markdown* and $\rm \LaTeX$ math code.
+This talk was part of the workshop on using the multiple marginal models approach introduced by [Pipper et al.](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9876.2011.01005.x/abstract)